MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

 ### Example 3

 An elaborate example of more complex data can can be used with BSON.
 This is an implementation of a JSON like structure but is serialized into a binary representation.
 It is used for transport to and from a mongodb server.
-An important thing to know is that the BSON representation carries its length in the first 4 bytes.
+Here we use it to attach complex data in serialized form to an **Gnome::GObject::Object**.
+(Please note that the BSON package must be of version 0.13.2 or higher.)

     # Create the data structure
     my BSON::Document $bson .= new: (
       :int-number(-10),
       :num-number(-2.34e-3),
-      strings => BSON::Document.new(( :s1<abc>, :s2<def>, :s3<xyz> ))
+      :strings( :s1<abc>, :s2<def>, :s3<xyz> )
     );

     # And store it on a label